Calls blur on the element.

 Returns the buffer with the captured screenshot.

-options: LocatorScreenshotOptionsThis method waits for actionability checks, then tries to scroll element into view, unless
+Optional options: LocatorScreenshotOptionsThis method waits for actionability checks, then tries to scroll element into view, unless

 it is completely visible as defined by

-IntersectionObserver's ratio
+IntersectionObserver's ratio.

-timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0
+Optional options: { Optional timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+The default value can be changed

 by using the